mecid/mecid.github.io/_posts/2023-01-26-mastering-charts-in-swiftui-custom-marks.md

 By conforming our type to the *ChartContent* protocol, we create another fully-functional mark type that inherits all the modifiers we used to see in standard marks.
 We can easily apply the *foregroundStyle* or *offset* modifiers on it.

 Today we learned how to use composition in the Swift Charts framework to create new types of marks and reuse them across the app.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!